Inside: If you’re a stressed out mom then this will give you tips, ideas, and home remedies to help manage and even prevent some stress in your life.

 - Get up earlier than the kids, even for 20 minutes, and read your Bible, pray, or do something else relaxing not involving technology.

 - Read a nice book on your favorite piece of furniture in the house.
-Or if you don’t have a favorite piece, create a cozy nook somewhere just for this purpose.
+Or if you don’t have a favorite piece, create a cozy nook somewhere just for this purpose (book series mothers love).

-- Get a babysitter (or your husband who isn’t a babysitter) and go out!
+- Get a mother’s helper (or your husband who isn’t a babysitter) and go out!
 This is the ticket if you are an extrovert.

 - Go outside for some fresh air and sunshine.